mardiros/lastuuid/README.md

 200000 loops, best of 5: 1.82 usec per loop
 ```

-### Testing with uuid without brain
+### Testing with uuid without a brain

+The uuidgen method is not made for production code, it is not suited to be
+fast, it is here to generate uuid has autoincrement or as redictable ids,
+because UUID are made to create an identifier before it's saved into a
+database.

-Autoincrement your uuid in a test suite avoid some brain pain.
+Autoincrement your uuid in a test suite avoid some brain pain:

 ```python
 >>> from lastuuid.dummies import uuidgen